 Individuals documenting the event told the touching resident “to please keep her hands to herself” and had made that statement “plenty of times before.”
 The resident indicated that the [touching resident] was touching her private part [...and] was told to leave [the resident] alone and again to keep her hands to herself.”

 The investigator noted that “there was no interview of [the facility trainer] and no other investigation of the 10/10/2014 incident available.”
 The facility was reminded that they must “have evidence that all alleged violations are thoroughly investigated.”

 Sterling Illinois Nursing Home Abuse Lawyers

-If you have suspicions that your loved one was sexually assaulted or harmed while residing at Casa Willis, contact Rosenfeld Injury Lawyers.
+If you have suspicions that your loved one was sexually assaulted or harmed while residing at Casa Willis, contact Rosenfeld Injury Lawyers LLC.
 Our knowledgeable Sterling attorneys can offer legal assistance on your behalf to ensure your case for financial compensation is successfully resolved against every party who caused your loved one harm.

 We encourage you and your family to contact our Whiteside County elder abuse law office today by calling (888) 424-5757 to schedule your appointment for a comprehensive case review at no charge.
 You are not required to pay any upfront fees or retainers because we accept all nursing home abuse and neglect cases through contingency fee arrangements.
 This means all payments for our legal fees are made only after we have successfully resolved your case in a jury trial or negotiated an out of court settlement on your behalf.